ximarketing/ximarketing.github.io/server/chat-api/README.md

 4. Add `Caddyfile.chat.example` to the server's existing Caddy configuration;
    validate the full configuration before reloading Caddy.
 5. Point `chat.ximarketing.ai` to the server, then obtain a TLS certificate.
-6. Verify `/health`, CORS preflight, rate limiting, and a grounded answer before deploying the frontend.
+6. Verify `/health`, CORS preflight, rate limiting, a grounded answer, and one real contact-form delivery before deploying the frontend.

 Run local unit tests with: